-- We don't show you personalized ads based on sensitive categories, such as race, religion, sexual orientation, or health. - We don't share information that personally identifies you with advertisers, such as your name or email, unless you ask us to.
+- We don't show you personalized ads based on sensitive categories, such as race, religion, sexual orientation, or health. - We don't show you personalized ads based on your content from Drive, Gmail, or Photos. - We don't share information that personally identifies you with advertisers, such as your name or email, unless you ask us to.
 For example, if you see an ad for a nearby flower shop and select the "tap to call" button, we'll connect your call and may share your phone number with the flower shop.